aafshinfard/cheatsheets/git_sheet.md

 Basics
 ======

-	## Creating a new repo
+Creating a new repo
-	# create a repo (in a specific folder for that repo)
+	cd/dir to a specific directory and use the command below to init a new repository.
+The name will be the same as the directory's name in which you are running the command.
+'''
 git init
+'''
 	# add a new file
 	touch "filename"."format" (x.txt or y.py)